James Morison (evangelical): Life

 Morison was born at Bathgate, Linlithgowshire, on 14 February 1816.
 He was the son of Robert Morison, minister of the United Secession Church.
 James Morison was educated at the University of Edinburgh where he attracted the notice of John Wilson ('Christopher North').
 In 1834, Morison started training for the ministry in Edinburgh at the divinity hall of the United Secession Church, under John Brown, DD (1784–1858).

 After receiving his licence (1839), Morison preached as a probationer at Cabrach in Banffshire and other places in Northern Scotland.
 His interest in the current movement of evangelical revival led him to study the doctrine of atonement; he embraced the view (rare among Calvinists) that Jesus Christ made atonement, not simply for the elect, but for all mankind.

 Morison preached at Nairn, Tain, and Forres in Scotland, and at Lerwick in the Shetland Islands.
 He explained his philosophy in an 1840 tract titled 'The Question, "What must I do to be saved?" answered by Philanthropes.'

 Also in 1840, Morison received a call to the United Secession Church, Clerk's Lane, Kilmarnock.
 On 29 September, his ordination day by Kilmarnock presbytery, two members with objections to Morison's views halted the proceedings.
 However, Morison was ordained after explaining to the members that he did not hold 'universal salvation'.
 Furthermore, he promised to suppress his tract.
-However, Morison's allowed the reprinting of his offending tract by Thomas William Baxter Aveling, a congregational minister in London.
+However, Morison allowed the reprinting of his offending tract by Thomas William Baxter Aveling, a congregational minister in London.
 Editions from this reprint were issued without Morison's permission in Dunfermline and Kilmarnock.

 When the Kilmarnock presbytery learned about the printing of the tract, they suspended Morison from the ministry on 9 March 1841.
 He appealed to the synod, the supreme court of his church.
 Although Morison's cause was advocated by Brown, his tutor, the suspension was confirmed (11 June) on the motion of Hugh Heugh, DD.

 Morison declined to recognise the decision of the synod; he was enthusiastically supported by his congregation, to which in two years he added 578 members.
 His father, who shared his views, was suspended in May 1842; and in May 1843 there were further suspensions of Alexander Gumming Rutherford of Falkirk, and John Guthrie of Kendal.